alexarje/sensing/book/week2.md

 - **Soundmarks**: Soundmarks are unique or characteristic sounds that are especially valued by a community or location, similar to landmarks in the visual environment.
 Examples might be the chimes of a local church bell, a distinctive factory whistle, or a waterfall.
 Soundmarks help define the identity of a place and are often preserved or celebrated.

-These concepts help listeners and researchers describe, analyze, and understand the structure and meaning of soundscapes in different environments.

-Schafer’s laid the foundation for the field of [acoustic ecology](https://en.wikipedia.org/wiki/Acoustic_ecology) and inspired similar projects worldwide, encouraging interdisciplinary collaboration between musicians, scientists, urban planners, and environmentalists.
+Schafer's work laid the foundation for the field of [acoustic ecology](https://en.wikipedia.org/wiki/Acoustic_ecology) and inspired similar projects worldwide, encouraging interdisciplinary collaboration between musicians, scientists, urban planners, and environmentalists.
 The project advocated for the preservation of valuable soundscapes and raised awareness about the impact of noise pollution and urbanization on our acoustic environment.
 It also inspired the [World Forum for Acoustic Ecology (WFAE) Conference](https://www.wfae.net/), an international gathering bringing together researchers, artists, educators, and practitioners to explore the relationship between humans and their sonic environments.

 Schafer also introduced the term [schizophonia](https://en.wikipedia.org/wiki/Schizophonia) to describe the separation of a sound from its source, often through recording technology.
 For example, when you hear a bird song played from a speaker, the sound is no longer coming from the bird itself, but from a device.
 This separation can change how we experience and relate to sounds, sometimes making them feel less "authentic" or connected to their natural context.